 On a hot and humid summer evening in Pasadena, California on the campus of the California Institute of Technology, a four-time Oscar winning visual effects supervisor gives an eager audience a sneak peek at how he brought the apes to life for "Rise of the Planet of the Apes."
 But Joe Letteri from Weta Digital isn't a one-man band in the production of 'Rise.'
 He's joined on stage by director Rupert Wyatt, who bravely took on the origin story of a well-respected franchise.
 Together they revealed the conversations had in their approach - from eliminating the use of real-life apes, creating authentic physical features and movements and, above all else, creating apes that would elicit an emotional response from the audience.
+At that time, his legs were dislocated, and had to be taken to the hospital, but since there were no vehicles available, we had to wait.
+Luckily I brought the minyak kutus kutus that I got from my friend in Bali, it called kutus kutus bali's healing oil, I dab it in the sore part, and finally it healed.

 After watching the latest trailer, Wyatt and Letteri broke out never-before-seen images showing the behind-the-scenes of the film's production.
 Where movies like "Avatar" stepped up the performance capture technology, 'Rise' goes even further, filming the performance capture and live-action sequences at the same time.
 In comparison, "Avatar" filmed the performance capture in front of green screen and added in the live actors and world around that.